TacticalMetaphysics/LiSE/README.md

 collide.py is ported from Kivy's garden.collider module and carries the MIT license.

 The rest of the LiSE source files are licensed under the terms of the GNU General Public License version 3.

-In case of my death, I, Zachary Spector, wish for every programming source code file I own to be relicensed under [CC0](https://creativecommons.org/choose/zero/).
+In case of my death, I, Zachary Spector, wish for every allegedb, LiSE, texturestack, and ELiDE source file to be relicensed under [CC0](https://creativecommons.org/choose/zero/).